barrelstrength/sprout-docs/docs/coding-guidelines.md

 Exclude vendor folder from repos.
 Add vendor to standard gitignore.

 Devs should run composer update locally and Craft will install this for us at the application level.

+## Pre-Release Checklist

+- Run "yarn outdated" to test before releases and on projects to determine what needs updated.
+- Run PHPStorm Inspections (Craft Inspections, general PHP inspections) and make sure there are no errors we need to fix
+- Run PHPStorm Reformat Code (Command+Option L) on all files (PHP, Twig, Javascript, CSS).
+Ensure all code has proper formatting.
+- Confirm all @todo flags in the codebase are still relevant or removed
+- Confirm all @deprecated flags in the codebase are still relevant or removed
+- Ensure all methods have proper comment blocks
+- Run any tests we can programatically
+- After database updates, ensure db schema for a fresh install and after an update are the same
+- Make sure all text has translation categories in PHP and Twig and JS: t('sprout-forms-countries')
+- Update any translations in the default en translation file using Craft::t and the PhpStorm inspection.
+Run various checks to make sure we are passing text through the necessary translate filters for PHP, HTML, and JS.
+- Make sure all database queries are compatible with MySQL and PostgreSQL

+_Note: where we can, we want to automate these tasks and incorporate them into our workflow_